Can recidivism be solved with technology?

 There are many ways people fall behind society after time in jail.
 It’s hard to get a job, or open a bank account, or obtain a valid government ID.
 Buying adequate clothes or finding transportation to work are other hurdles.
 Pair this with a potential lack of education, or a long sentence that increases the improbability for a healthy return to society, and it’s not even back to square one, Deane says, but behind that.

 The first offering was a solution to track and hold money from family or other outside groups for residents to use inside or save for release.
-The software expanded to offer more resident resources, including allowing messages to be sent from family or friends.
+The software then expanded, offering messages to be sent from family or friends.
 Residents could sign up for interviews or reintroduction programs, and track jobs as well.

 “My whole mission and goal is to provide actual services and opportunities to incarcerated people that do not exploit them, but rather set them up for success post-incarceration,” Deane says.
 “Our entire focus is how much good can we provide to the individual.”